All About What We Do: Emotionally Focused Couples Therapy at A Peaceful Life Counseling Services

 In healthy relationships, our partner becomes our safe haven in the world: the person who can comfort us when we’re distressed, who gives us encouragement and support and with whom we uniquely share joy and delight.

 Humans, over time, became hard-wired to bond with another.
 When couples are not getting along, the bond is threatened and frayed.
-Emotionally Focused Couple Therapy helps couples renew their bond and regain emotional connection.
+Emotionally Focused Couples Therapy helps couples renew their bond and regain emotional connection that is consistent and can be repaired when needed.

 The Powerful “Emotionally Focused” Component of this Approach

-In Emotionally Focused Couple Therapy we help couples understand their deeper emotions which lie beneath the ones our partner sees.
+In EFT we help couples understand their deeper emotions which lie beneath the ones our partner sees.
 For example, when we are angry with our partner, we may actually feel hurt about something or afraid or anxious of being more distant.
 Yet, our partner only sees the anger.

 By learning to speak from those deeper, more authentic emotions, couples can learn to: